Ramani-Yogesh/docker/docker_files/03_containers_basic_commands.md

 * **Attach Containers**

     You can login to the existing container, using attach command.
-    If you want to attach the container, that container must in running stage.
+    If you want to attach the container, you need to start the container.

         docker container attach con_name